Primary school excursion to Dinosaurs

 Here, students will learn about the features of dinosaurs and compare dinosaurs with modern day animals.
 They will look closely at fossils and discover the feathers, teeth, and claws of different dinosaurs.

-Through hands-on activities, students also will explore how trace and body fossils help scientists find out about animals from the past.
+Through hands-on activities, students will also explore how trace and body fossils help scientists find out about animals from the past.

 This program takes place within Burra, the Australian Museum's bespoke learning space.